Cat Protection Society of Victoria: Performance

-These rates do not reflect the current successes of The Cat Protection Society.
 As of 2013, euthanasia rates were greatly reduced, and staff members have strived to rehabilitate as many cats as possible for rehoming.

 Position

 Mandatory desexing

 Higher euthanasia rates have been blamed on the cats' remarkable reproductive capability, asserting that an intact female can be responsible for 1,048,756 offspring in one year.
 CPS advocates for mandatory desexing laws aimed at reducing the number of cats born.
 The organization's executive director Dr Carole Webb was instrumental in forming the 'Cat Crisis Coalition' which lobbies for mandatory desexing in Victoria.

 Who's For Cats Campaign

 The organization was involved with a coalition of animal welfare organizations in creating and furthering the Victorian government's "Who's for Cats" campaign.
 The campaign aims to discourage people from feeding cats they don't own unless they take responsibility for them and get them desexed.
 Otherwise people are encouraged to call their council to have the cats removed and possibly euthanised.
 An extensive media campaign began in November 2007 and grew to become a national campaign throughout Australia.

 An evaluation of the program in 2009 stated that all stakeholders considered the cooperative campaign approach was effective.
-Other issues hoped to be addressed included mandatory registration (achieved 1 November 2012 for Western Australia), containment of cats to the owner's property (now the law in Victoria), impact of climate change on the cat breeding season, and promoting the benefits of responsible cat ownership.
+Other issues hoped to be addressed included mandatory registration (achieved 1 November 2012 for Western Australia), containment of cats to the owner's property (now the law in some parts of Victoria under the Domestic Animals Act 1994 that allows local councils to create certain by-laws), impact of climate change on the cat breeding season, and promoting the benefits of responsible cat ownership.